 Automobile insurance fraud refers to any incidence of California criminal fraud that involves car insurance.6

-Most forms of auto insurance fraud are charged as felonies.
+Most forms of auto insurance fraud are felonies.
 The penalties can include:

 - imprisonment for up to five years; and/or,